Run your prompts with automatic tool calls in Playground

-Adaline’s Playground offers a safe environment to test how your LLM interacts with tools without making API calls.
-This feature lets you develop and refine tool integrations before you implement it in production evironment.
+Adaline’s Playground offers a safe sandbox environment to test how your LLM interacts with tools.

 Follow these steps to manually implement the Tool Calling response: